AnnaGraceWelch/motif-mark/README.md

 Within the FASTA file, introns are denoted with lowercase letters while exons are shown as uppercase.

 The final output is a png image visualizing the location of each motif on each transcript.
 Introns are shown as a black line spanning the length of the sequence, and exons are visualized as black rectangles above the sequence line.
 Motifs are lines drawn underneath the sequence line, with the respective color of the line designating which motif is at that position.
 The legend shows which colors correspond to which motif in the motif file.
+## bioinfo_functions.py

+This module contains several helpful functions to be used to solve bioinformatics problems.
+Specifically, for this project it contains the function ```oneline_fasta```, which converts a FASTA file into two lines for each read: a header line and a sequence line.
+This module must be in the same directory as motif-mark-oop.py for that script to run.
 ## Usage/Examples

 To use the code in this repository, pycairo must be installed in a conda environment, and that environment must be activated.